 Every.
 Single.
 Place.
 I ate at in San Fran was fantastic, so you don’t have to go far to find good eats, however, it’s still nice to tour with a local and discover their favourite spots in the city.
 I’m not a big tour girl, but food tours are different, I love to eat, and I love learning about spots I’d never think to go on my own.
-When I was in San Fran I found a great food tour with Local Taste of the City Tours.
+When I was in San Francisco I found a great food tour with Local Taste of the City Tours.
 The tour company offers food tours daily of both North Beach/Little Italy and Chinatown (or both).
-I opted for the North Beach tour and was accompanied by only two other people for our tour.
-Which kept it personal and intimate (note that tour sizes differ depending on the day).
+I opted for the North Beach tour and was accompanied by only two other people for our tour, which kept it personal and intimate (note that tour sizes differ depending on the day).

-The tour took us through San Fran’s Little Italy to all of our tour guides favourite spots in the neighbourhood.
+The tour took us through San Fran’s Little Italy to all of our tour guide’s favourite spots in the neighbourhood.
 As we walked through the area we learned fun facts about Little Italy and the restaurants we were visiting.
 The tour might be slightly different every time you take it because the tour guides have their own favourite spots, and also, they might switch it up depending on the day.

 Cavalli Cafe for a cannoli and a latte.
-This was our guides favourite cafe in the area, but there is no shortage of long standing cafes in Little Italy.
+This was our guides favourite cafe in the area, but there is no shortage of long-standing cafes in Little Italy.

 Mario’s Bohemian Cigar Store Cafe is a cute pub that has been in the area since God knows when and is a landmark to locals.
 Surprisingly this cute little cafe and pub serves fantastic sandwiches on fresh bread.

-Acquolina which was the more modern restaurant in the area with beautiful interior design and fantastic Italian eats, alongside a lengthy wine list.
+Acquolina was the more modern restaurant in the area with beautiful interior design and fantastic Italian eats, alongside a lengthy wine list.
 We had bruschetta at this stop!

-Palermo II Delicatessen is a Sicilian style deli serving fantastic charcuterie.
-I could’ve eaten the sliced cold cuts, marinated olives and antipasto for days.
+Palermo II Delicatessen is a Sicilian-style deli serving fantastic charcuterie.
+I could’ve eaten the sliced cold cuts, marinated olives, and antipasto for days.